top of page

 Back to Salt Lake City

 The Zappa tribute band, Chunga's Revenge, had been founded by Steve Auerbach, a talented musician and entrepreneur.
-Steve became a dear friend who extended numerous incredible musical opportunities to Donna over the years.
+Steve became a dear friend who extended numerous valuable musical opportunities to Donna over the years.
 The tribute band eventually toured with Ike Willis, Frank's singer and guitarist on over 25 Zappa albums from 1980 to 1993.
 It was a wild, fun, and unforgettable experience that Donna cherished.

 Chunga%208%20x%2010%20Cropjpg.jpg